Helpful suggestions to make your e-commerce website user-friendly

-Jingle bells, Christmas sells… but only if your site is up to the task and now’s the time for you to start planning and working towards having as good a peak sales season as you can.
+Jingle bells, Christmas sells… but only if your e-commerce website is up to the task and now’s the time for you to start planning and working towards having as good a peak sales season as you can.
 Unfortunately, all your preparation could be for nought if your site scares away your customers before they can get to that holy grail of button’s ‘complete purchase’.

 So that’s what to worry about, how do you fix it?
-Below are a few simple things to think about to make your ecommerce website a little more ‘user-friendly’.
+Below are a few simple things to think about to make your e-commerce website a little more ‘user-friendly’.

 Call a spade a spade; Product names and sales gains